ZombarDu88/Left-4-dead-2-Map-Selector/README.md

 -Now start the `L4D2_map_selector.py` program

--Set up your switching time if you whant (Time for switching program to game depend on your pc default value are fixed in 5 seconds)
+-Set up your switching time if you whant `(Time for switching program to game depend on your pc default value are fixed in 5 seconds)`

--Create a lobby or go in Singleplayer
+-Create a `multiplayers lobby` or go in `Singleplayer`

 -Place your mouse cursor in `"Select map"` menu (very important)